wisdomfrominsanity/WindowsBrute/README.md

 # WindowsBrute (ONLY USE ON A DRIVE YOU OWN) NOT FOR UNLAWFUL USE!!!
 Requirements:
-linux,
+A Linux computer,
-Windows XP or Vista harddrive with password protected users, wordlist sush as Rockyou.txt, and samdump2 installed nano installed
+Windows XP or Vista hard drive with password protected users, wordlist sush as Rockyou.txt, and samdump2 installed nano installed